 Pipe Cover and Frost Protection

 Storm sewers shall be installed at sufficient depth (greater than frost penetration) to prevent freezing, if this is not achievable, sewers shall be insulated.
-Insulation must be designed/verified by a professional engineer.
+Insulation must be designed/verified by a Professional Engineer.

 Storm sewers that are subject to traffic loading, a loading factor in accordance with the regulations, codes and by-laws of authorities having jurisdiction shall be considered for selecting depth of pipe cover.
 This includes but not limited to: Highway Bridge Design Code (for vehicular traffic), Railway Safety Act, and Transport Canada Act.
 Appropriate structural support must be provided to the pipes as required.
 If a protective sleeve is used appropriate sleeve material shall be selected based on the site conditions.